Physiological effects in space

-In the US human space program, the only in-flight countermeasure to skeletal muscle functional deficits that has been utilized thus far is physical exercise.
+In the US human space-program, the only in-flight countermeasure to skeletal muscle functional deficits that has been utilized thus far is physical exercise.
 In-flight exercise hardware and protocols have varied from mission to mission, somewhat dependent on mission duration and the volume of the spacecraft available.
-Collective knowledge gained from these mission has aided in the evolution of exercise hardware and protocols designed to minimize muscle atrophy and the concomitant deficits in skeletal muscle function.
+Collective knowledge gained from these missions has aided in the evolution of exercise hardware and protocols designed to minimize muscle atrophy and the concomitant deficits in skeletal muscle function.
 Russian scientists have utilized a variety of exercise hardware and in-flight exercise protocols during long-duration spaceflight (up to and beyond one year) aboard the Mir space station.
 On the International Space Station (ISS), a combination of resistive and aerobic exercise has been used.
 Outcomes have been acceptable according to current expectations for crewmember performance on return to Earth.
 However, for missions to the Moon, establishment of a lunar base, and interplanetary travel to Mars, the functional requirements for human performance during each specific phase of these missions have not been sufficiently defined to determine whether currently developed countermeasures are adequate to meet physical performance requirements.

 Research access to human crewmembers during space flight is limited.
 Earth-bound physiologic models have been developed and findings reviewed.
 Models include horizontal or head-down bed rest, dry immersion bed rest, limb immobilization, and unilateral lower-limb suspension.
 While none of these ground-based analogs provides a perfect simulation of human microgravity exposure during spaceflight, each is useful for study of particular aspects of muscle unloading as well as for investigation of sensorimotor alterations.